 (Tag Cloud widget set to display WordPress tags)

-The screenshot below shows a published Tag Cloud widget configured to show Categories instead of Tags …
+The screenshot below shows the Tag Cloud widget configured to show Categories instead of Tags …

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial, we’ll configure the default Archives Widget, which is a common WordPress widget.
+To complete this tutorial series, we’ll configure the default Archives Widget, which is another common WordPress widget.

-As you continue adding new content to WordPress, your older posts begin to get pushed further down the chronological ladder and become less visible to site readers.
+As you continue adding new content to WordPress, your older posts begin to move further away from public view.
 Your posts are still there, it’s just not as visible.

-The Archives Widget lets readers access WordPress posts that you may have published some time ago …
+The Archives Widget allows readers to view WordPress posts that you may have published some time ago …

-There is really very little to configure.
-You can add a title if you want, and choose whether to display items in the sidebar widget as a dropdown menu, and display the number of posts .
-Click Save when finished …
+There’s very little to set up.
+You can add a widget title, and choose whether to display items in the sidebar in a dropdown menu, and show the number of posts published each month .
+Click Save when done …

 (Archives Widget settings)

-The example below shows the Archives widget configured to display posts as a dropdown menu with number of posts checkbox enabled …
+The screenshot below shows the Archives widget set up for displaying posts as a dropdown menu with post counts checkbox enabled …

-Now that you know how to configure most of the frequently-used widgets in WordPress, let’s explore some other useful ways to use WordPress widgets.
+Now that you know how to configure various widgets in WordPress, let’s explore some other useful things about using WordPress widgets.

 Useful Widget Tips